ASNA/model-based-dev-with-avr/README.md

 ### Putting it all together

 How does it all work?
 The AVR code below uses the `CustomerModel` object as an alternative to the Memory File.
+It populates a Windows form and looks exactly like the form shown in Figure 1b.

 ```
 DclDB pgmDB DBName("*Public/DG NET Local")